TezadaConnect/cgnovellette/content/posts/erudit-lust.md

 Lorence was already ahead of the curve on a day when everyone else in the office was discussing something new they had learned.
 He discussed them more.

-It seems that yesterday they taught him---today he seems arrogant.
+It seems that yesterday they taught him---today he seems competent.
 But all he had done was to learn.

 ### Authors Note